microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ## Benchmark

+The benchmark script requires PyTorch be installed.

 You can run benchmark script to see the inference speed of OnnxRuntime.
-Here is example to run benchmark on a pretrained model bert-base-cased on GPU.
+Here is an example to run benchmark on a pretrained model bert-base-cased on GPU.

 ```console
 python -m onnxruntime_tools.transformers.benchmark -m bert-base-cased -g